gaku/infinite-scrollable-calendar/README.md

 - Access `test_cal.html` from a browser.

 ## Setup
+- Use `base-date` attribute to specify a day where calendar is displayed.
+The value should be Angular variable.
+If you need to pass a specific date declare as `base-date="'2013-09-09'"`.
 - `start-date` and `end-date` attributes of the directive are the Angular values that are used for two-way bindings.